AndrewLichn/TJU-multi-modality-SIQR-dataset/README.md

 "
 Subject: Application to download the multi-modality SIQR database
-Name: Affiliation: Department: Position: Email: I have read and agree to the terms and conditions specified in the DFEW facail expression database webpage.
+Name:  ,Affiliation:  ,Department:  ,Position:  ,Email:  ,I have read and agree to the terms and conditions specified in the TJU multi-modality SIQR database webpage.
 This database will only be used for research purposes.
 I will not make any part of this database available to a third party.
 I'll not sell any part of this database or make any profit from its use.
 "